heymarkwetzel/ux-portfolio/projects/acme-financial.md

 A UX representative was not scoped for the following phases of the project, so I created a 27-page Pages document for downstream team members to reference as well as a recorded video presentation that served as a personal walkthrough of the entire product with voiceover.
 This is helpful for both the other team members as well as for Future Me if I am ever called upon to assist on the same project.

 ![Prototype](/assets/images/projects/acme-axure.jpg){:class="img-large"}
+*The setup in Axure.*

 ![Documentation](/assets/images/projects/acme-documentation.jpg){:class="img-large"}
+*Screenshots from the 27-page Pages document outlining all design decisions and the context that brought us to those decisions.*

 ---